About Rebelle Geek

 Who am I?

-But who am I really?
+But who am I, really?
 I am first and foremost a storyteller.
 Before I ever started writing I was a stage actor.
-My love of literature, plays drove me to loving comics and movies.
-After all, I believe comic books are the mythologies of today.
+My love of literature, plays and performance drove me to loving comics, movies and the theatre.

-In addition to my love of journalism I love cosplay and roller skating.
+In addition to my love of journalism I love cosplay.
 Cosplay has always been a wonderful creative avenue that scratches my inner theatre kid itch.
-And Roller Skating is just fun.
-I am always looking for ways to not only tell stories, but to bring communities together to celebrate and have a fun time.
-Thank you for reading my stories and allowing me to do what I love.